E-Sid/scripts/README.md

 _These are mostly GNU/Linux [BASH Shell](https://www.gnu.org/software/bash/), AWK, [Perl](https://www.perl.org/), Sed & [MS-PowerShell](https://learn.microsoft.com/en-gb/powershell/) calculator scripts for cognitive tests, psychiatric rating scales, cardiovascular calculators.
 Some calculators are platform independent (Perl, [REXX](https://www.rexxla.org/), [FreeBASIC](https://www.freebasic.net/), and other Batch files for [FreeDOS](https://www.freedos.org/)_. _Some scripts are designed for GNU/Linux and other POSIX compatible OS, others are geared to MS-PowerShell, and some others eg platform independent eg Perl._

 # Rationale
 Medical calculators help provide numerical values which makes quantification, and tracking of progress easier.
 Medicine is not a pure scientific endeavour, hence, some medical calculators esp. measuring depression severity etc. attempt to put a numerical value to a subjective experience.

+## System requirements
 The aim of these calculators and algorithms is to provide a simple minimalist effecient command-line interface (CLI) scripts which could work in a shell, or terminal.
 These tests do not require online connection (*apart from downloading them*).

+## Supported platforms
-The current scripts aim to cover multiple platforms eg \*nix (Unix, BSD, GNU/Linux), \*nix/BSD derivatives eg MacOS, platforms that have POSIX compliance layer eg [Haiku](https://www.haiku-os.org/), as well as other operating systems eg FreeDOS & MS-Windows (_via PowerShell or Command Prompt_), as well as other platform independent calculators and algorithms.
-Also, users have access to the source code, so they are welcome to study, improve, and copy the design for other tests under GNU/GPL-3 license.
+The current scripts aim to cover multiple platforms eg \*nix (Unix, BSD, GNU/Linux), BSD operating systems _eg_ [FreeBSD (NomadBSD, DragonFlyBSD), NetBSD, OpenBSD], \*nix/BSD derivatives eg MacOS, platforms that have POSIX compliance layer eg [Haiku](https://www.haiku-os.org/), as well as other operating systems eg FreeDOS & MS-Windows (_via PowerShell or Command Prompt_), as well as other platform independent calculators and algorithms.

+## License
+Users have access to the source code, so they are welcome to study, improve, and copy the design for other tests under GNU/GPL-3 license.

 # Coding Principles
-### More than just a calculator
+### More than just a calculator (data validation, reporting, saving)
 The general guiding concept is that these codes offer more than just a calculator.
 They print a report that could be copied from a terminal, or could be saved to a file.
 They calculate subscores, and they have data validation for each parameter with loops to guard against accidental typos or missed entries, the same goes for saving files.

 ### Subscore calculation